 Atypical nevi can occur anywhere on the body and usually begin to appear at puberty.
 They may, however, be more common in sun-exposed areas, such as the back and the legs.

-This information does not replace the advice of a physician nor does it imply a physican – patient relationship between the reader and Dr. Gross.
+The contents of PiedmontDermatology.com are for general educational and informational purposes only and not to be misconstrued as treatment advice or medical diagnosis.
+This information does not replace the advice of a physician, nor does it imply a physican – patient relationship between the reader, Dr. Gross and Piedmont Dermatology Center.